-At our Monday meeting we have interesting local speakers from around the business community, non profit organizations and for general interest.
-We try to seek speakers from the local community to keep the club members updated about the different community organizations where the club can help make a difference.
+At our Monday meeting we have very interesting local speakers from around the business community, also from non profit organizations and from local interest groups that will help the club members become more knowlegeable with the local community.
+We try to seek speakers from the community to keep the club members updated about the different community organizations where the club can help make a difference.

 Here is just a sampling:

 One of the many speakers the club asks to speak at the club!

 Kiwanis Club of Greater Omaha

 Make A Wish is international.
 Nebraska grants 1 wish every 3 days!

 Privately funded 501(c)3.
 Money raised in Nebraska, says in Nebraska.

 Wishes are granted for children that have life threatening illnesses.
 The referral process is confirmed with the doctor.